Browse by Medical Category

-The MGH Chelsea Research Roundtable was established in May 2013.
-The group is open to anyone interested in community-based participatory research (CBPR).
-The goal is to bring together individuals who want to connect with the research occurring at MGH Chelsea.
-Monthly Roundtable serves as a venue for feedback on research in progress, a space to foster collaboration and share resources, and a way to promote improved clinical practices and clinical research in the healthcare setting.
+Since its beginning in 2013, the MGH Chelsea Research Roundtable has been open to anyone interested in community-based participatory research (CBPR).
+Monthly Roundtable meetings serve as a venue for feedback on research in progress, a space to foster collaboration and share resources such as courses and complementary consults available through the Division of Clinical Research, and a way to promote improved clinical practices and clinical research in the healthcare setting.
 Please contact MGH Community Research if you are interested in being added to the email list.

 The first meeting of the MGH Chelsea Research Advisory Board occurred in October 2016.
 The Advisory Board consists of 7-13 people who work across the MGH system and provide ongoing bi-directional communication between the Community Research Program and the Advisory Board members’ constituency.
 Meetings are held annually with the Research Council.

-Please contact Amy Novikoff or Rohit Chandra with questions, or to be added to our Research Roundtable e-mail list.
+Please contact MGH Community Research with questions, or to be added to our distribution e-mail list.